b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sco(s)
 ```

-The latter is an example of so called [string
+The latter is an example of a so called [string
 concatenation](https://docs.julialang.org/en/v1/manual/strings/#man-concatenation),
 it may be useful (as we will see later in this book), but probably it is not
 what you wanted.